-During the first three years of life, your baby will develop 90% of his or her adult brain size.
+During the first three years of life, your baby will develop 90% of his adult brain size.
 This rapid growth accounts for 700–1000 synapse connections being formed each second.
 The experiences your baby is subjected to, whether positive or negative, are crucial to this early wiring and pruning that enables millions and millions of new connections to be formed.
-The importance of connecting with your baby can go a long way in ensuring his or her secure attachment to others, resilience, self-esteem, building of relationships and overall development.
+The importance of connecting with your baby can go a long way in ensuring his secure attachment to others, resilience, self-esteem, building of relationships, and overall development.

 Babies and toddlers explore and learn about the world that surrounds them by playing with objects.
 By doing this not only do they have fun, but they learn essential problem-solving skills and practice having social interactions.
 Play is a must in childhood and understanding which activities and toys best suit your baby and toddler are key for the development of skills and milestones.

 At first, babies don’t understand the difference between toys and regular household objects.
-Everything they see, touch, taste and feel is new and exciting.
-They will explore the object by mouthing, shaking, banging and even throwing, to see what happens.
-With time, babies learn to differentiate between toys and regular objects but will use them in the way that is most enjoyable to them.
+Everything they see, touch, taste, and feel is new and exciting.
+They will explore the object by mouthing, shaking, banging, and even throwing, to see what happens.
+With time, babies learn to differentiate between toys and regular objects, but they will use them in the way that is most enjoyable to them.
 If a rattle makes a fun noise when thrown, then they will do this repeatedly.